1:1 iPad Program

 While some of the following information may be helpful to all families, the information is intended for families with students in grades 6-12.
 For families with students in the CID program in PreK - 5th grade, questions about 1:1 iPads should be directed to their student's teachers, visit www.isd623.org/familytechresources or email firstname.lastname@example.org.

 iPads will be issued to all 6th through 12th grade students in the fall.

-Families must complete the following 2 steps at the beginning of school each year:
+Families in grades 6-12 must complete the following 2 steps at the beginning of school each year:

 Review the 1:1 iPad Program Family & Student Guide with your student.